Quality

 scrap

-A nonconforming product that is not used for its originally intended use.
+A nonconforming product that cannot be used or sold.
 Scrapped products are recycled or destroyed.

 shall statements